 The mission of The Nursing Home Ombudsman Agency of the Bluegrass, Inc. (NHOA) is to improve the quality of care for residents of long-term care facilities.
-These are nursing homes, family care homes, and personal care homes.
+These include nursing homes, family care homes, and personal care homes.

-Ombudsman is a Swedish word for advocate.
+Ombudsman is a Swedish word for “advocate”.
 NHOA’s long-term care ombudsmen are independent advocates who:

 - Protect the rights of nursing home residents;

-- Identify, investigate and work to resolve residents’ concerns;
+- Identify, investigate and resolve residents’ concerns;

 - Empower residents to make informed choices;

 The Nursing Home Ombudsman Agency of the Bluegrass is an independent, nonprofit agency headquartered in Lexington, Kentucky.
-NHOA was founded in 1981 by citizens concerned about conditions in area nursing homes.
+NHOA was founded in 1981 by citizens concerned about conditions in nursing homes.
 They organized to provide advocacy services to frail, vulnerable elders and people with disabilities using the federal Long-Term Care Ombudsman Program as the authorizing framework and model.